tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

   - Must be called notes.html and placed in the portfolio directory, but linking to it from the portfolio navitation is not required (see the Submission & Due Dates section below)

 ## Design Requirements
+- the site is a [responsive](https://en.wikipedia.org/wiki/Responsive_web_design), [single-page design](https://en.wikipedia.org/wiki/Single-page_application)
-- A single-page, responsive design with a minimum of two layouts--one optimized for desktop, one for phones
+- It must have a minimum of two layouts--one optimized for desktop, one for phones
 - It is assumed that you wil be using a CSS framework such as Bootstrap.
 If so, colors and typefaces must be modified so that the site is not a "cookie cutter" replica of the framework's templates
 - Principles of visual design (taught in prerequisite classes) employed: clear visual hierarchy, good use of white space, effective alignment of content, thoughtful choices of colors and visual elements
 - Effective typography employed; typeface(s) chosen should be clear and legible as well as appropriate to the content being presented
+- The user's initial "landing" on the page should be compelling.
+Here are some examples:

+(images/watro-jpg)

 ## Technology Requirements